-For governmental activities, there was a decrease in both program revenues and general revenues for 2013.
-The decrease in charges for services was due to a reduction in both fines and forfeitures and monies from permits and fees.
-The decrease in capital grants and assessment program revenues was due to a significant drop in inheritance tax monies.
-The decrease in general revenues was mainly due to less property taxes being received as a result of a decrease in assessed values.
+For governmental activities, there was a decrease in both program revenues and general revenues for 2014.
+The decrease in charges for services was due to a reduction in fines and forfeitures due to fewer court collections.
+The decrease in capital grants and assessment program revenues was due to the phase out of inheritance tax monies.
+The decrease in general revenues was mainly due to a drop in income tax collections resulting from a decrease in employee withholding collections.
 Several sources fund the City's governmental activities with the municipal income tax being the largest component.
 The City has a current municipal income tax rate of two percent.
 In November 2010, the voters approved a one half percent increase to the City's income tax rate.
 Effective January 1, 2011, the City has matched its other adjacent Lake County cities with an income tax rate of two percent.
 The additional one half percent increase was solely used to support the City's safety forces.
 The City grants one hundred percent credit to residents who pay municipal income tax to another city.
 Property tax collections are the next largest source of general revenue for governmental activities.
 The City collects 3 mills of inside millage and 4.3 mills of outside millage.
 The outside millage is generated from a 1.8 mill perpetual levy for fire and EMS services and a 2.5 mill road levy.
 The City is constantly reviewing its fee structure to insure that all fees constitute a fair charge for the cost of providing government services.
-A review of the above table also shows that program expenses remained fairly consistent with 2012 levels.
+A review of the above table also shows that program expenses significantly decreased from 2013 levels.